Promoting and improving diversity and inclusion in the workplace is a crucial initiative that many companies are now taking.

 - country of origin.

-When it comes to supporting diversity and inclusion in the workplace, don’t play favorites, practice basic courtesy, and pay special attention to how you can embrace non-discriminatory practices and policies.
+When it comes to supporting diversity and inclusion in the work environment, don’t play favorites, practice basic courtesy, and pay special attention to how you can embrace non-discriminatory practices and policies.
 Employees feel included when they feel “safe” to voice their concerns and opinions without fear of victimization.
 The freedom of expression without fear also empowers companies to not just listen to but also actively embrace diverse viewpoints.

 One great way to do this is to invest in a workforce communications platform.
-By integrating all your communications channel into one platform, you will reach each worker on their preferred channel.
+By integrating all your communications channels into one platform, you will reach each worker on their preferred channel.
 You will truly help your workforce feel connected and included in larger company initiatives and goals.
 Also, you will gain insights from unified analytics to understand how best to meet their needs and help them thrive.
 And you’ll provide a personalized employee experience that is inclusive and allows all voices to be heard.

-5. Open a dialogue about gender pay inequality.
+5. Open a dialogue about gender pay inequality

 Want a culture of inclusion built on trust and transparency?
 Get ready to talk about gender and potential pay disparities, and possibly reveal some of the company’s data points around compensation.

 Gender pay equity is a big point of contention at many companies.
 Workforce trust and a sense of inclusion are built around a company’s transparency in its policies and communication about those policies.
-For companies that have gender pay imbalance, it is important to open the communication channels so that employees can give their feelings and opinions.
+For companies that have gender pay imbalances, it is important to open communication channels so that employees can give their feelings and opinions.
 Additionally, present to them with clarity, the strategy the company is or will be using to address the gap.
 That way, they will feel safe knowing that the company is committed to taking action to bridge the gender pay gap.

 It is crucial to avoid being defensive in presenting your company’s data around such policies.
-If data is skewed for a variety of factors (such as maternity leave vs. untaken paternity leave, for example), explain this the employees in a straightforward, clear way.
+If data is skewed for a variety of factors (such as maternity leave vs. untaken paternity leave, for example), explain this to the employees in a straightforward, clear way.

-6. Welcome a multilingual workforce.
+6. Welcome a multilingual workforce

 Imagine being part of a working environment where almost everyone regularly speaks a language not native to you?

 If you truly want everyone to feel included, make sure you take into account language barriers and preferences.
 Global companies deal with this sort of thing all the time; let’s say they have different teams, working in different countries, speaking the same language … but they want to invite all those teams to participate in a virtual event.
-What language should be spoken by the person who introduced that event?
+What language should be spoken by the person who introduces that event?
 What language will your CEO make her speech in?

 As a long-term approach, having a multilingual workforce may call for educational opportunities for workers to learn other languages.
 This might sound prohibitively expensive but think of it as an investment that yields returns in due time.

-7. Foster diverse thinking.
+7. Foster diverse thinking

 When you make an effort to hire for diversity, you put your company in a good position to think in culturally diverse ways.
-But for diverse viewpoints to really stick, you must account for inclusivity.
+But for diverse viewpoints to stick, you must account for inclusivity.

 This is important because different people from different backgrounds and generations sometimes have vastly different perspectives on all sorts of issues, from what they choose to wear to work, to how they compose an email, to the kind of feedback they give on employee reviews, to what kinds of ideas they pitch in meetings.
 So it’s not just important for an individual employee or even a small team or department to understand thinking patterns; it’s also important that they know and understand how other people at the company think.